bitwarden/help/_articles/send/send-cli.md

 order: 06
 ---

 Bitwarden Send is available as a set of fully-featured CLI commands.
+This article documents the breadth of `bw send` commands, however Send **is not a separate tool** from the Bitwarden Command-line Interface (CLI).
+Therefore, many of the commands, options, and concepts in the [CLI documentation]({% link _articles/miscellaneous/cli.md %}) are relevant here.

-{% image /send/send-cli.png %}
+{% image /send/send-cli.png Send's --help text %}

 ## send